MinnakantiSrinivas/Obesity-Forecast-Predictive-Modeling-for-BMI-Trends/README.md

 ## **Conclusion**
 Our findings emphasize the importance of considering familial and behavioral factors in obesity prediction.
 The robust performance of the Bootstrap Forest model highlights its potential for real-world applications in healthcare, enabling proactive measures to combat obesity.

+**The `ObesityDataSet_raw_and_data_sin.jmp` file is located in the this folder along with PPT.
+Download and open it using JMP software to explore the dataset and replicate results.**